 Black And White Colobus Monkey- Colobus

-A Black-and-white Colobus Monkey is species of Old-world Monkey.
-It’s a lovely monkey easily identified due to its unique black body, and white facial markings.
+General appearance: It’s a lovely Monkey easily identified due to its unique black body, and white facial markings.
 Note also its long white tail and a white side stripe.

 Red-Tailed Monkeys- Cercopithecus Ascanius

-Red-tailed Monkeys have black or dark-grey bodies.
+Physical appearance: Red-tailed Monkeys have black or dark-grey bodies.
 However, they’re named after their red tail.

-Note a coppery tail, white cheek whiskers, and a distinctive white heart-shaped patch on their nose.
+Note a coppery tail, white cheek whiskers, and a distinctive white heart-shaped patch on its nose.
 This has given rise to its more vivid alternative name of Black-cheeked white-nosed Monkey.

 Note: Its large elastic cheeks are used to gather food and store it in the mouth for safety.

 Diet: Red-tailed Monkeys are fructivorous.
 But, they’re considered omnivorous as they’ll eat flowers, leaves, and insects in seasons when fruits are uncommon.

 Behaviours: Generally, Red-tailed Monkeys are highly social monkeys, living in groups of 7-30 members.
 These crops normally comprise a dominant male, females, and their offspring.